-3 years in UK and Islands, settled in UK (use this category only if the academic year you are paying fees for starts before 1 August 2024)
+3 years in Republic of Ireland/UK/Islands, settled in UK (use this category only if the academic year you are paying fees for starts on or after 1 August 2024)

-This category will become more generous for academic years that start on or after 1 August 2024.
-It will open up to some people who gain 'settled' immigration status part-way through a course.
-To read about the new requirements, see the category '3 years in UK and Islands, settled in UK (use this category only if the academic year you are paying fees for starts on or after 1 August 2024)'.
+The requirements for this category were different in academic years that started before 1 August 2024.
+So if you started before 1 August 2024, it is important you also look at the following category: '3 years in Republic of Ireland/UK/Islands, settled in UK (use this category only if the academic year you are paying fees for starts before 1 August 2024)'.